holdenlee/emailer/README.md

 * -f from email (default: holdenl@princeton.edu)
 * -m match email (default: hearts.txt
 * -n no-match email, for people who can't make it this week (default: pass.txt)
+* -d odd-one-out email, for an unmatched person when there are an odd number of participants (default: odd.txt)
 * -o output file (default: output_<week number>.txt)
 * -q questions file (default: questions.txt)
 * -s output script (default: script_<week number>) (the no-match script has _n appended to it)
 * -i input data (default: data_<week number - 1>.txt)
 * -d output data (default: data_<week number>.txt)
+* -e file with people to exclude for this week (default: exclude_<week number>.txt) (a list of emails, one on each line)

 NOTE: The CSV reader expects a newline at the end.
 If you have parsing errors, check that this is true.